openstack/neutron/doc/source/install/common/get-started-networking.rst

   Plug and unplug ports, create networks or subnets, and provide IP addressing.
 These plug-ins and agents differ depending on the vendor and technologies used in the particular cloud.
-OpenStack Networking ships with plug-ins and agents for Open vSwitch, Linux bridging, Open Virtual Network (OVN), SR-IOV and Macvtap.
+OpenStack Networking ships with plug-ins and agents for Open vSwitch and Open Virtual Network (OVN), as well as for SR-IOV and Macvtap.

   The common agents are L3 (layer 3), DHCP (dynamic host IP addressing), and a plug-in agent.